isomerpages/moe-chijkc/media/announcements/_posts/2023-11-01-post-DMA Info for Graduating Cohort (2023).md

 **IMPORTANT: Students should backup their local data to an extenal storage media or personal cloud storage prior to the dates above.**

-Commencement of the de-enrolment will start at 6pm on the stated date above.
+Commencement of the de-enrolment will start at 6pm on the dates stated above.

 ##### What should you expect and check for after the DMA unistallation and de-enroment?<br>
 [Instructions for DMA Uninstallation and de-enrolment](/files/Announcements/instructions%20for%20dma%20uninstallation%20-%20chromebook.pdf)